 WHICH INSTRUMENTS DO WE TEACH?

 Instruments currently taught on our scheme are Clarinet, Flute, Saxophone, Cornet and Trumpet.
 In addition, for our smaller pupils we also offer lessons on the Mini Clarinet (the Nuvo) and the Mini Flute (Curved Head).
+We also offer Recorder lessons for any pupil wishing to start learning in Year 2.
 Visit our Instruments page for more information about the instruments themselves.

 MAKING MUSIC ACCESSIBLE